dog obedience training

 Cat Training Tips by Dog Training expert Steven Appelbaum

 ABC’s Success Story Contest Co-Winner

 Our most recent contest asked ABC students (past and present) to submit video testimonies of their success stories.
 We had two winners who won the contest.
 Continue reading

 Understanding the Importance of Dog Obedience Training

-Many pet owners never attend a dog training school or even a dog obedience class with their pet, and end up with a dog who isn’t well trained or obedient.
-Part of the problem lies with how pet owners perceive their pets; many dog lovers treat their pets like humans.
+Many pet owners never attend a dog training school, or even a dog obedience class with their pets, and end up with dogs who aren’t well trained or obedient.
+Part of the problem lies with how pet owners perceive their pets.
+Many dog lovers treat their pets like humans.
 Although we like to think of our dogs as having human personalities, this is a mistake when you’re training your dog.